C2FO/vfs/docs/vfssimple.md

 func NewFile(uri string) (vfs.File, error)
 ```
 NewFile is a convenience function that allows for instantiating a file based on
 a uri string.
-Any backend filesystem is supported, though some may require prior
+Any backend file system is supported, though some may require prior
 configuration.
 See the docs for specific requirements of each.

 #### func  NewLocation